 - 1. Development and submission of a Congressional funding request to fund upgrade of classroom and networking resources necessary to bring K-12 and higher education distance learning facilities into compliance. - a.
 Lead Entity: NITC Technical Panel's Statewide Synchronous Video Work Group - b.
 Timeframe: September 3, 2004 - c.
-Funding: Actual request estimated at \$13 million; no funding required to develop the request. - 2.
+Funding: Actual request estimated at \$13 million; no funding required to develop the request. - d.
+Status (March 2005): Congressional request of \$9.8 million was submitted on September 8, 2004.
+The funding request was declined. - 2.
 Designation of a fiscal entity to oversee bidding, ordering, delivery and installation of equipment. - a.
 Lead Entity: To be named. - b.
-Timeframe: March, 2005 - c.
-Funding: No funding required for this task. - 3.
-Equipment RFP, bidding, ordering, delivery and installation of equipment - a.
+Timeframe: March 2005 - c.
+Funding: No funding required for this task. - d.
+Status (March 2005): The white paper, "Converting distance learning networks to a high bandwidth, flexible infrastructure" provides several options for bidding and procurement of equipment and services.
+The Distance Education Enhancement Task Force, if created as described in LB 689, would provide recommendations for this action item by December 31, 2005.

+- 3. Equipment RFP, bidding, ordering, delivery and installation of equipment - a.
 Lead Entity: To be named - b.
-Timeframe: August 2005-July 2006 - c.
-Funding: Funding to oversee this task included in Congressional request. - C. Development or purchase of a scheduling system or enterprise resource management program that allows potential users to know the location and availability of resources, and/or set up or reserve ad hoc or regularly scheduled events with other entities.
+Timeframe: August 2005 July 2006 - c.
+Funding: Funding to oversee this task included in Congressional request. - d.
+Status (March 2005): The Distance Education Enhancement Task Force, if created as described in LB 689, would provide recommendations for this action item by December 31, 2005. - C. Development or purchase of a scheduling system or enterprise resource management program that allows potential users to know the location and availability of resources, and/or set up or reserve ad hoc or regularly scheduled events with other entities.

 - 1. Research scheduling systems and enterprise resource management programs. - a.
 Lead Agency: NITC Technical Panel's Statewide Synchronous Video Work Group - b.
 Timeframe: September 2004-December 2004 - c.
-Funding: No funding required for this task. - 2.
+Funding: No funding required for this task. - d.
+Status (March 2005): Research continues on this action item. - 2.
 Purchase or develop a scheduling system and/or enterprise resource management program. - a.
 Lead Entity: To be named. - b.
 Timeframe: Summer, 2005 - c.
-Funding: Funding to complete this task included in Congressional request. - D. Development of a network bandwidth management system or network operations center that assures pre-determined qualities of service, depending upon the type of video traffic.
+Funding: To be determined. - d.
+Status (March 2005): The Distance Education Enhancement Task Force, if created as described in LB 689, would provide recommendations for this action item by December 31, 2005.
+Timeframe likely to be delayed until summer, 2006 at the earliest. - D. Explore options for a network bandwidth management system or network operations center that assures pre-determined qualities of service, depending upon the type of video traffic.

-- 1. Implementation of a network operations center that assures particular qualities of service. - a.
+- 1. Explore options for a network operations center that assures particular qualities of service. - a.
 Lead Entity: Network Nebraska (Collaborative Aggregation Partnership) - b.
 Timeframe: Ongoing - c.
+Funding: Funding to complete this task to be determined. - d.
+Status (March 2005): The Distance Education Enhancement Task Force, if created as described in LB 689, would provide recommendations for this action item by December 31, 2005.

-Funding: Funding to complete this task will likely be derived from Network Nebraska overhead charges. - E. Development of an event clearinghouse that allows promotion, marketing, and registration for interactive video events.
+E. Development of an event clearinghouse that allows promotion, marketing, and registration for interactive video events.

-- 1. Development of a web-based clearinghouse that allows originators to post events and users to register for or view the date, time and frequency of individual events.

-- a.
-Lead Entity: To be named.

-- b.
-Timeframe: Fall, 2006

-- c.
-Funding: To be determined.
+- 1. Development of a web-based clearinghouse that allows originators to post events and users to register for or view the date, time and frequency of individual events. - a.
+Lead Entity: Statewide Synchronous Video Work Group - b.
+Timeframe: Fall, 2006 - c.
+Funding: To be determined. - d.
+Status (March 2005): The Distance Education Enhancement Task Force, if created as described in LB 689, would provide recommendations for this action item by December 31, 2005.

-- F. Development of training modules for new users.
+F. Development of training modules for new users.